Background pattern

 • inflammatory skin eruption (erythema multiforme)

-• lichenoid reactions (pruritic, red-purple rash and/or thick white-gray lines on mucous membranes)
+• lichenoid reactions (pruritic reddish-purple rash and/or thick grayish-white lines on the mucous membranes)

 Unknown (frequency cannot be estimated from available data):